R.A. Hubbard students arrive to federal courthouse in a show force to save their school - NewsBreak

 R.A.
 Hubbard students arrive to federal courthouse in a show force to save their school

-DECATUR, Ala.
-(WHNT) — On December 7, 2021 the Lawrence County school board voted to shut the doors to R.A.
+LAWRENCE COUNTY, Ala.
+(WHNT) — On December 7, 2021, the Lawrence County school board voted to shut the doors to R.A.
 Hubbard high school for good.

-The board saying that it would be fiscally irresponsible for the state to continue to fund its operation by way of desegregation laws.2 rescued after vehicle swept away near Courtland
+The board said that it would be fiscally irresponsible for the state to continue to fund its operation by way of desegregation laws.2 rescued after vehicle swept away near Courtland

 Attorneys for the NAACP filed a federal lawsuit to block the decision.